klanonlyman/high-speed-rail-auto-booking-system/README.md

   <li>First, after excute "generate_voice_and_image_data.py", you will extend more labeled data in the "train_data" folder.</li>
   <li>Second,after excute "using_voice_train_model.py" , it will take the training data from that folder , then it will train a model and store it to "voice.h5" file.</li>
   <li>Third,after excute "using_voice_visual_test.py" , using visual's method verifies that model("voice.h5"), it will show a image and an answer.</li>
+  <li>You can refer to "Using Image Train Model" if you wish to train the model using image data.</li>
 </ul>
 <h3>I don't put the booking system program because of some legal issues.
 If you want this code , then you can send an e-mail to "NE6091027@gs.ncku.edu.tw"</h3>